 Another feature that’s got some great feedback from customers is the wider-than-average toe box.
 Saucony strikes a perfect balance between providing extra toe room and still looking sleek and not bulbous.

 Saucony has slightly modified this shoe to include better cushioning and a removable insole, as well as a shock-absorbing midsole.
 But apart from that, it’s the same classic style, including vintage Saucony branding.

 - We like the thin, unlined tongue

 - Nylon and suede fabrics for style and durability

 - The dye can run if it gets wet

 2. New Balance 990v5

 These are well worth a spot on any list of the best classic running shoes.
-They’ve been crafted by New Balance for over 75 years, so they’re as retro as they come.
+They’re built on New Balance’s 75 year-old reputation for making classic shoes that perform and last.
+They’re as retro as they come.